-As the pressure mounts for school security to meet the Government’s strict standards, Paul Painter, Managing Director of Zaun Fencing Solutions, explains how local authorities can tackle this head on with perimeter fencing.
+As the pressure mounts for school security to meet the Government’s strict standards, Alastair Henman, Managing Director of Zaun Ltd, explains how local authorities can tackle this head-on with perimeter fencing.

 Although BSF standards focus on the importance of creating secure learning environments in England’s secondary schools, schemes like this have also raised the bar across the board to implement the best security measures within all educational establishments throughout the UK.